kubernetes/community/contributors/devel/e2e-tests.md

 some separate test suites owned by the feature owner(s) (see [Continuous Integration](#continuous-integration) below).

-  - `[Conformance]`: Designate that is test is included in the Conformance test suite for [Conformance Testing](conformance-tests.md).
+  - `[Conformance]`: Designate that this test is included in the Conformance test suite for [Conformance Testing](conformance-tests.md).
 This test must meet a number of [requirements](conformance-tests.md#conformance-test-requirements) to be eligible for this tag.
 This tag does not supersed any other labels.

   - The following tags are not considered to be exhaustively applied, but are intended to further categorize existing `[Conformance]` tests, or tests that are being considered as candidate for promotion to `[Conformance]` as we work to refine requirements:
     - `[Privileged]`: This is a test that requires privileged access
     - `[Internet]`: This is a test that assumes access to the public internet